russest3/ansible-Azure-kubernetes-elastic/README.md

 - Default Pod CIDR Range 192.168.0.0/16
 - Cluster Network is used by Services

+### Ingress Traffic Mode
+- ALB routes to NodePort on Node then to pods using http path parameter

+### Ingress Traffic IP Mode
+- ALB routes to pods directly
+- Requires seconday IP on ENI as pod IP for networking plugin (AWS CNI plugin)
+- ALB ingress controller specific feature

 Pod Networking Topology
 - Pod to Pod within a host is over localhost
 - Pod to Pod on another node will use real IP address of Pod